-Some Alternative Therapies Work for Arthritis
+Some Alternative Therapies May Ease Pain

-There isn’t much scientific proof that complementary and alternative medicine (CAM) – from aromatherapy to reflexology – helps with the pain and disability associated with rheumatoid arthritis (RA), osteoarthritis (OA), fibromyalgia and low back pain.
-But based on the available evidence, researchers in the United Kingdom, who evaluated clinical studies on 21 CAM therapies for the four conditions, concluded that acupuncture, massage, yoga and tai chi work in some cases.
+There isn’t much scientific proof that complementary and alternative medicine (CAM) – from aromatherapy to reflexology – help with the pain and disability associated with rheumatoid arthritis (RA), osteoarthritis (OA), fibromyalgia and low back pain.
+But based on the available evidence, researchers in the United Kingdom, who evaluated clinical studies on 21 CAM therapies for the 4 conditions, concluded that acupuncture, massage, yoga and tai chi work in some cases.

 These findings don’t mean that other CAM therapies – defined by this report as any therapy that exists outside normal health care practices – aren’t effective.
 The researchers stress that, in many cases, there just weren’t enough high-quality data to fully evaluate the therapies.
 “Where there is no or little evidence, it is very difficult to judge,” says lead author of the report, Gareth Jones, PhD, a senior lecturer in epidemiology in the School of Medicine and Dentistry at the University of Aberdeen in Scotland.

-To evaluate CAM treatments, the researchers used a five-point scale to judge the effectiveness of each.
+To evaluate CAM treatments, the researchers used a 5-point scale to judge the effectiveness of each.
 A ranking of 1 indicates little to no evidence of efficacy; 5 means there is consistent evidence from high-quality trials that a therapy improved patients’ pain, disability and quality of life.

 Researchers also rated treatments’ safety profiles, using green for safe, red for unsafe and amber for somewhere in between.